 ✓ Each topic consists of six 15-20 minute lessons, plus a pre- and post-test to track pupils’ progress.

 ✓ Each lesson introduces pupils to between three and five new words.
 New words are shown in multiple contexts and alongside synonyms and antonyms to help pupils relate new words to ones they already know, embedding understanding.

 Word of the Week

 Pupils in KS1 follow the structure of Bedrock Vocabulary lessons but in a simplified manner, focusing on one word per week.
-Teachers select the focus word from a list of words identified from the Academic Word List (a list of 570 words and word families that appear frequently in all academic texts).
-These words are categorised into year groups to ensure that pupils are exposed to a range of academic vocabulary over the course of their Primary Education.
+Teachers select the focus word from the reading texts that are being focussed on in class.

 The word of the week focuses on the etymology (the study of the origin of words) and morphology (the study of words, how they are formed, and their relationship to other words in the same language) of a word.

 Word Families are taught to ensure pupils can see how one word can also give meaning to other words they already know.
 Word families significantly increase the number of words pupils can master.

 Word of the week is taught over 4 days of the week, with a spaced learning day in the middle of the week to ensure new vocabulary is retained in long-term memory.